IN THIS ARTICLE

 Soft tooling

-Soft tooling is a cost-effective tooling method that is popular for use with cast urethane moulding.
+Soft tooling is a cost-effective tooling process that is popular for use with urethane moulding.
 It permits manufacturers to quickly produce relatively low volumes of parts.
-Silicone is the most commonly used soft tool material for cast urethane, and it is an ideal manufacturing process for low-volume production and prototyping.
+Silicone is the most commonly used soft tool material for urethane, and it is an ideal manufacturing process for low-volume production and prototyping.

 Key characteristics of soft tooling: